Should I record the conversation?

 On the other hand, sometimes recordings of meetings can show bad behavior, for example an aggressive approach by your line manager, especially when there is no HR representative present, and the top brass might be very interested to hear one of their managers shouting at a member of their staff.

-Where recordings are of serious valuable is when they uncover evidence of serious wrongdoing such as discriminatory harassment.
+Where recordings are of real value is when they uncover evidence of serious wrongdoing such as discriminatory harassment.
 In such cases an employer will almost be duty bound to hear/watch it and an employment tribunal would most likely allow the recording to be admitted as evidence to the hearing if the claim is disputed.
 Importantly, if you have an audio or video recording of you being discriminated against or treated unfairly, you can, subject to compliance with RIPA (see below), disclose them to your employer as evidence to support your case in negotiation.

 Having said that, covert recordings undermine trust, so deploy them only when you really have to.